Parent & Infant Financial Aid Program

 Washington, DC 20007

-- We are not able to confirm receipt upon delivery.
-If you would like to know whether or not your application was received, you may choose to send your application using a service that can confirm delivery – please do not require a signature as this can delay delivery.
+- We are not able to confirm receipt of applications upon delivery.
+If you would like to know whether or not your application was received, you may choose to request a Delivery Receipt when sending e-mail or send your application using a service that can confirm delivery.
+Please do not request a delivery signature as this may delay delivery of your application.
 AG Bell does not accept responsibility nor make exceptions for any delays or delivery errors on the part of delivery services including delays due to the requirement of a signature.
 To ensure timely delivery, applicants are encouraged to submit applications well in advance of the deadline.

 - Faxed applications are not accepted under any circumstances.